Foolkiller: Powers and abilities

-Each version of the Foolkiller (except Mike Trace) primarily used a "purification gun", a pistol capable of shooting a laser-like beam of energy capable of completely incinerating a human being within seconds.
+Each version of Foolkiller (except Mike Trace) primarily used a "purification gun", a pistol capable of shooting a laser-like beam of energy capable of completely incinerating a human being within seconds.
 They also used mobile computer systems and surveillance systems to locate and track victims.
 The first two also employed an armored truck outfitted with similar systems which also acted as a mobile headquarters.

-All of the Foolkillers have been athletic men with no superhuman powers and all of them are criminally insane.

-Everbest was a charismatic preacher and skilled in several forms of hand-to-hand combat.

-Salinger is an amateur poet and is a self-trained fair hand-to-hand combatant.
-At one time he was said to have been in the army but was discharged for medical reasons, possibly related to his mental instability.

-Gerhardt was skilled in basic hand-to-hand combat and had developed a high tolerance for pain.
-He was also a good strategist and a master of disguise.

-Trace does not use the purification gun; instead his weapon of choice is a swordstick.